romilly/start-apl/manuscript/Chapter2.md

 1
 ~~~~~~~~

-If you have trouble remembering which is which you could always define amx and min functions like this:
+If you have trouble remembering which is which you could always define max and min functions like this:

 ~~~~~~~~
       max←{⌈/⍵}